-About the High School Self Portrait Show
+High School Self Portrait Show

-High school teachers throughout the Sacramento area assign a Self Portrait project to their students, and choose a few from each class to submit for the show.
+This annual event was started by James Ferry, of the 20th Street Art Gallery, and Findlay McIntosh, Art Teacher at Christian Brothers High School, in 2001, as a way to showcase the self-portraits of high school artists within our region.
+High School Art Teachers throughout the Sacramento area assign a Self-Portrait project – in any medium – to their students and then recommend the best work to submit for the show.
 The show is displayed for the community in a gallery, and a cohort of local artists, art educators, and the Chalk It Up executive board choose the award winners.
 Awards are provided by Chalk It Up for Best in Show, Best in Medium, etc.